michaels011235/weatherstation-server/README.md

 It can be read in `package.json` in the `scripts` section but for convenience and new nodejs users:
 The code will start at `/src/app.js`.

+Important: If you want to run the server on Port 80, you have to use `sudo yarn start`. `sudo` uses the `root` user to execute the command.
+Only `root` can access port 80.

 ### For testing the server:

 - change the directory to `PythonAPITesting`.